 Sec.
-5. (a) The owner or operator of each vessel subject to section 4(a) of this rule shall meet the applicable requirements of subsection (b), (c), or (d).
+5. (a) The owner or operator of each vessel subject to section 4(a) of this rule shall meet the requirements of subsection (b), (c), or (d).

-(b) Except as provided in section 4(a)(2) of this rule, the owner or operator of each vessel equipped with an internal floating roof shall meet the following requirements:
+(b) On and after May 1, 1996, except as provided in section 4(a)(2) of this rule, the owner or operator of each vessel equipped with an internal floating roof shall meet the following requirements: